oleriesenberg/buddy/README.md

 ## Overview

 * Support for iFrame Apps
-* Uses signed\_request parameters for authentication
+* Supports signed\_request and cookies for authentication
 * Supports the Graph API and old REST API
 * Fully compatible with **Rails 3** and **Ruby 1.9.2**